QuentinRa/blog.quentinra.dev/games/unity/core/input/index.md

 #### Raw Input

-When using non-raw input, for instance, when moving a character, the character will still move a bit after the key was released.
+When using non-raw input, for instance, when moving a character, the character will still move a bit after the key is released.
 If this behavior is not acceptable, we can use:

 ```cs
 float axisX = Input.GetAxisRaw("Horizontal");